emilioplatzer/expect-called/README.md

 ---------|---------|-----
-withThis | boolean | register *this* object in calls returns  | Array   | create a mock function that returns each of the elements in the list one by one
+withThis | boolean | register *this* object in calls returns  | Array   | create a mock function that returns each of the elements in the list one by one mocks    | Array of function | funcions to call instead original function.
+Each element of the array is called in each call with the same parámeters and returning the corresponding returned value

 ### control.call